 REGISTRATION REQUIREMENTS (K-12)

 So you want to register your child in a Broward County Public School?
 No problem!
-Below is a checklist to help the registration process go as smoothly as possible.
-When you arrive at your child's school to register, please be prepared to present valid documentation for the following requirements:
+Here is a checklist to help the registration process go as smoothly as possible.
+When you arrive at your child's school to register, please be prepared to present valid documentation for the following requirements.

-You must provide your specific street address and your child's grade level, and the office will determine the correct school your child is supposed to attend.
+You must provide your specific street address and your child's grade level, and the app will determine the correct school your child is supposed to attend.

 Complete the following Broward County Public Schools enrollment forms: